 It is best to refrain from using words around your child that might cause unnecessary fear, such as needle, pull, drill or hurt.
 Please DO NOT tell your child that going to the dentist "will not hurt" as this may never have entered their mind.

-EXPECT your child to do well, enjoy their visit to our office, and chances are they will do just that!
+Empower your child to do well and to enjoy their visit to our office and most likely they will!

 If your child is over the age of 3, we ask that you allow them to accompany our staff for their dental visits.
 Separation anxiety is not uncommon in children, so please try not to be concerned if your child exhibits some negative behavior.
-This is normal and will soon diminish.
+This is normal and will soon diminish once trust is established.
 We are all highly experienced in helping children overcome anxiety.
 Studies and our experience have shown that most children over the age of 3 are more likely to react positively when permitted to experience the dental visit on their own and in an environment designed for children.